ably-labs/sms-in-the-browser/README.md

 ### <a name="reactandably">Using Ably Correctly in React Components</a>

 One of the trickier parts of using Ably with React Functional Components is knowing when and where to create the instance of the SDK and when and where to connect to your channel(s).
-You will want to avoid instancing the SDK when the component is rendered as this could make multiple connections and burn through your Ably account limits.
+You will want to avoid instancing the SDK when the component is rendered, as this could make multiple connections and burn through your Ably account limits.

 To make sure that the app handles component redrawing, mounting and unmounting correctly - `AblyReactEffect` exports a [React Hook](https://reactjs.org/docs/hooks-intro.html) to interact with the Ably SDK.